- The definition of converse is reversed in order or position.

 An example of converse is to chat with a friend on the phone.

-Origin: Middle English conversen ; from Old French converser ; from Classical Latin conversari, to live with, keep company with, freq. of convertere: see convert
+Origin: Middle English conversen ; from Old French converser ; from Classical Latin conversari, to live with, keep company with, frequentative of convertere: see convert

-Origin: L conversus, pp. of convertere: see convert
+Origin: Classical Latin conversus, past participle of convertere: see convert

 intransitive verb con·versed, con·vers·ing, con·vers·es